 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders.
 Only sliders 1 to 15 are usable in this mode.
-Remember that on power up, all are connected to envelope input 1, and only if you toggle the switch to "envelope select" position and back again, the previously stored connections are activated. - 2.
-If you want to have the noise modulation function, connect also envelope generator output to modulation 1.
+Remember that on power up, all are connected to envelope input 1, and only if you toggle the switch to "envelope select" position and back again, the previously stored connections are activated. - If you want to have the noise modulation function, connect also envelope generator output to modulation 1.
 If you want to keep the noise at constant level, you can alternatively connect modulation 1 to D.C. out and adjust the noise to desired level using adjust 1 and adjust 2.
 Use slider 16 to determine the modulation direction. - 3.
-Connect the note determining control voltage to the CV note input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.